panzerdp/dmitripavlutin.com/content/posts/101-react-useeffect/index.md

 Open the [demo](https://codesandbox.io/s/gracious-tdd-gy4zo?file=/src/App.js) and type some messages: only the latest message logs to console.

-## 6. Conclusion
+## 7. Conclusion

-`useEffect(callback, dependencies)` is the hook that manages the side-effects in functional components. `callback` argument is the place to put the side-effect logic. `dependencies` is a list of dependencies of your side-effect: being props or state values.
+`useEffect(callback, dependencies)` is the hook that manages the side-effects in functional components. `callback` argument is a function to put the side-effect logic. `dependencies` is a list of dependencies of your side-effect: being props or state values.

-`useEffect()` will make sure to invoke the `callback` after initial mounting, and on later renderings if any value inside `dependencies` has changed.
+`useEffect(callback, dependencies)` makes sure to invoke the `callback` after initial mounting, and on later renderings, if any value inside `dependencies` has changed.

 Because `useEffect()` hook heavily relies on closures, you might need to [get them well](/simple-explanation-of-javascript-closures/) too.
 Also be aware of [stale closures issue](/react-hooks-stale-closures/).